dginovker/MoneroTipper/README.md

 - 0.1: Initial release, testnet only
 - 0.2: Security and bugfixes
 - 0.3: Usability enhancements with output splitting
-- 0.4: Better RPC and CCS withdrawls
+- 0.4: CCS donations and better RPC

 ## Pull Requests: